monde-lointain/simple-tuner/docs/requirements/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 **Priority:** CRITICAL
 The system shall detect fundamental frequencies across the range from 32.70 Hz (C1) to 4186.01 Hz (C8), encompassing seven complete octaves of chromatic pitch detection.

-**FR-003: Fundamental Frequency Extraction**
+**FR-003: Fundamental Frequency Extraction** **Priority:** CRITICAL
-**Priority:** CRITICAL
-The system shall extract the fundamental frequency from audio input using FFT-based analysis with a minimum frequency resolution of 0.5 Hz, distinguishing between fundamental and harmonic overtones.
+The system shall extract the fundamental frequency from audio input using the McLeod Pitch Period Method with autocorrelation-based analysis, achieving a minimum frequency resolution of 0.5 Hz and distinguishing between fundamental and harmonic overtones using the Normalized Square Difference Function (NSDF).

 **FR-004: Noise Rejection**
 **Priority:** HIGH